AI workloads on Azure

 Design areas

-Workload operations.
-Modernize your operational practices with new approaches and adding specialized roles and training.
+Workload operations: Modernize your operational practices with new approaches and add specialized roles and training.

-Testing and evaluation.
-Develop testing and evaluation strategies to measure characteristics like accuracy, precision, sensitivity, and specificity through metrics that have been specifically targeted for AI workloads.
+Testing and evaluation: Develop testing and evaluation strategies to measure characteristics like accuracy, precision, sensitivity, and specificity through metrics that are targeted for AI workloads.

 Tip